Get Trusted Legal Advice From Search Warrant Lawyers

 3. Exceeding the scope of the warrant in a search

-All the above are deemed illegal under search and seizure laws.
+All of the above are deemed illegal under search and seizure laws.
 However, specifics may vary from state to state.

 When Should You Hire a Lawyer?